We updated the products we recommend in this article to help you get settled and stay safe in your new home.

 First Alert Onelink Safe & Sound

-This two-in-one detector (Amazon) uses smart technology to keep your family safe.
+This two-in-one detector uses smart technology to keep your family safe.
 Because it uses Wi-Fi, you can control this alarm and receive alerts from any mobile device, no matter where you are.
-This one does seem a bit trickier to self-install, though, and some users struggle to properly set up the Wi-Fi connections.
+This one does seem a bit trickier to self-install, though, and some users struggle to properly set up the Wi-Fi connections—I struggled to get it to speak English.

 It might seem obvious, but batteries are a must-have for every home.
 Get the big ones for your flashlights and stock up on AA and AAA batteries for all the remotes and other gadgets that make modern life so convenient.
 Everything from remote controls to LED lights rely on fresh batteries, and no one wants to be caught unprepared when the batteries run out.